 It was the final days of summer when “Black Myth: Wukong” — a new video game taking place in ancient China — entered the spotlight.
 Immediately adored by fans, users play as a monkey named “the destined one,” journeying to revive Sun Wukong, an entity that has achieved a Buddhist state of enlightenment.
 The game brings to life the legends and atmosphere of ancient China.

-The combat mechanics of “Black Myth: Wukong” is characterized by its versatility and complexity.
+The set of combat mechanics of “Black Myth: Wukong” is characterized by its versatility and complexity.
 Unlike games with restricted combat like “For Honor” and “Star Wars Jedi: Fallen Order,” “Wukong” allows the player creative control.
 The increased choices a player can make lets them customize the game’s combat to their own playing style.
 The range of play found in combat paired with other game mechanics helps shape the game into a uniquely meldable experience for players, contributing to the sustained popularity of the game.

 When Game Science released “Wukong”, critics jumped to find fault in the game.
 The critiques included everything from the game being too difficult to lacking character diversity.
 Many critics were quick to write the game off as a failure.
 However, once the general public got a hold of it they loved it.
 “Wukong” went on to sell 18 million copies in two weeks, making it one of the fastest-selling games of all time.